R0GGER/NextDNS-DoH/README.md

 ## Uninstall

 Uninstall from **Settings → Apps**, or run the uninstaller from the Start Menu folder.
-Uninstall also removes the “Start with Windows” registry value.
+Uninstall also removes the “Start with Windows” registry value and the Windows service if you turned that on.

 ## Build outputs